 Here are a few safety steps to consider when driving in the sand.

-- Reduce your tire pressure.
+1. Reduce your tire pressure.
 Doing so will increase traction and prevent the amount your tires will sink into the sand.
 This will make getting bogged a less regular occurrence.
 That being said, you will get bogged from time to time.
 Just accept it.
-You may need deflators to make the job easier, but you will definitely need an air compressor to air back up once you’re back on a harder surface.
+You may need deflators to make the job easier, but you will definitely need a good air compressor to air back up once you’re back on a harder surface.

 Don’t go bush bashing.
 It’s dangerous and can lead to lockouts for other drivers who are doing the right thing.
 I know, it’s fun.
 Instead, stay on established dirt tracks and roadways as much as possible.